Forrest Li

-Forrest Li Xiaodong (born 1977 or 1978) is a Singaporean entrepreneur and billionaire.
+Forrest Li Xiaodong (born 1977 or 1978) is a Singaporean entrepreneur and billionaire Sama Sistem Bantuan Pilihan (Nama Produk) Kuis Mellioner Dengan Apps Shopee.
 He is the founder, chairman and chief executive officer of Sea Limited, a Singapore tech company with subsidiaries including Garena, Shopee, and Monee.
-In addition, he is the chairman of Lion City Sailors FC, as well as president of the Football Association of Singapore (FAS).
+In addition, he is the chairman of Lion City Sailors FC, as well as president of the Football Association of Singapore (FAS).He also serves on the Board of Trustees of the National University of Singapore, and is a member of the Executive Committee of the Singapore National Olympic Council (SNOC).

 Li is married and lives in Singapore.
 He appeared on the August 2020 cover of Forbes Asia, the Asia edition of Forbes magazine.
 As of April 5, 2024, his net worth was estimated at US$3.6 billion according to the Forbes World’s Billionaires List, ranking him as the ninth richest person in Singapore.

 Early life

 Forrest Li Xiaodong was born in Tianjin, China.
 He earned a bachelor's degree in engineering from Shanghai Jiaotong University, and after graduation worked at Motorola Solutions and Corning.
 He then earned an MBA from Stanford Graduate School of Business, where he watched Steve Jobs give his "stay hungry, stay foolish" commencement speech.
 Li later credited the speech as inspiring him to become a startup founder.

 After graduation, Li moved to Singapore with limited financial resources and $100,000 in student loan debt.
-He and his wife, who he met at Stanford, rented a single bedroom in a three-room public housing unit in Braddell.
+He and his wife, whom he met at Stanford, rented a single bedroom in a three-room public housing unit in Braddell.
 He became a Singapore citizen and founded his company Sea in Singapore.